 - (1) The accurate reporting and timely submission of pumpage and/or transported volumes is necessary for the proper management of water resources.
 Proper flow meter installation is essential to accurate water production data being measured.
 The permittee shall submit complete, accurate, and timely metered pumpage and transport reports as required by the District. - a.
 The District may require permittees to calibrate flow meters for all permitted wells at regular intervals.

-Documentation of the calibration/verification for each flow meter shall be submitted to the District by MarchFebruary 1 of the required year, unless another dates is approved by the General Manager.
+Documentation of the calibration/verification for each flow meter shall be submitted to the District by July 1 of the required year, unless another date is approved by the General Manager.

-Flow meters shalls calibrated at the following intervals:
+Flow meters shall be calibrated at the following intervals:

-- (i) Annual meter testing for wells that permitted for more than 500 ac-ft/yr. - (ii) Testing every three years for wells permitted for 100-499 ac-ft/yr - (iii) Testing every five years for wells permitted for less than 100 ac-ft/yr a-b.
+- (i) Annual meter testing for wells that permitted for more than 500 acft/yr - (ii) Testing every three years for wells permitted for 100-499 ac-ft/yr - (iii) Testing every five years for wells permitted for less than 100 ac-ft/yr - (iv) All meters on all non-exempt wells must be calibrated during the 2024 - 1. calendar year and verification of calibration submitted to the District. - a.b.
 When required, each flow meter in permitted wells shall be tested for accuracy as installed in place and submit a certificate of the test results.
 The certificate shall be in a form acceptable to the District.
 Meters shall be tested by a third party qualified to measure meter accuracy and approved by the District General Manager.
 If the test results indicate meter accuracy outside the range of 97% to 103% of the actual flow, then appropriate steps shall be taken by the well owner within 30 calendar days from the date of the test to recalibrate the meter to 100% of actual flow or repair or replace the water flow meter.
 Each meter shall be tested for accuracy on an annual basis.
 All testing equipment must be calibrated at the required interval by an independent testing laboratory or company capable of accuracy verification.